~/mager.co/tech $ cat article.md

 Kotsu as the first real use case

-What I wanted next was a generated "Knack" for each kanji:
+Kotsu already had kanji lesson pages.
+What I wanted next was a generated "Knack" for each character:

 • radical decomposition